walterdejong/synctool/doc/chapter2.md

 > Some (mostly IBM) systems already have a `dsh` command.
 > Be mindful to start the correct `dsh` command.

+See section 3.14 for a trick that greatly speeds up synctool and dsh using OpenSSH's multiplexed connections capability.

 2.6 Your first synctool run